nyggus/easycheck/README.rst

     check_if(2 > 1, Warning, 'Too high a value')
     check_length([1, 2, 3], 10, Warning, 'Too short list with data')

 Remember to always use a message with warnings, in order to make them meaningful.
-(See more in the use_easycheck_with_warnings_doctest.rst file).
+(See more `here <https://github.com/nyggus/easycheck/tree/master/docs/use_with_warnings_doctest.rst>`_).

 Use in code, an example